 We’ve been having a problem with the Beefsteaks developing “blossom rot”, so have been picking them before they mature into their biggest, brightest, beautiful selves – this is the variety I used for the fried green tomatoes.
 The Black Krim’s have a dark maroon skin with red flesh, they grow to a medium-size which is perfect for bites of pizza, alternated with slices of the extra sweet, golden orange Sweet Tangerine Hybrid.
 With Marcella Hazan’s dough recipe (thank you, Angela of Spinach Tiger), a sprinkling of aged Asiago cheese and the delightful crunch and Southwestern flavors of toasted pepitas and smoky roasted corn – this was a garden fresh, gourmet pizza bursting with flavor that I think you’ll love and that I’ll be making again and and again.

-Extra virgin olive oil (1 t. for bowl) and some for finished product
+- Extra virgin olive oil (1 tablespoon for dough, 1 teaspoon for bowl and some for finished product)

-Pizza stone, or paddle if using oven (or cast iron for grill
+- Pizza stone, or paddle if using oven (or cast iron griddle for grill)

-Hold back on water and flour, adding as needed.
-I added water, but did not add last 1/4 cup of flour.
+- Hold back on water and flour, adding as needed.
+I added water, but did not add the last ¼ cup of flour.
 Stir.
 Dough should be manageable, but not sticky.
 At this point you can knead by hand for 10 minutes or place in your kitchen aid type mixer with dough hook for about 5 minutes.

 SXSW Pizza Toppings